Codigo-io/docs/docs/guides/part-3-building-solana-programs.md

         {
             title: "Quickstart",
             shortDescription:
-                "In this Quickstart guide, you’ll learn how to start with Código’s Interface Description Language (CIDL) from scratch using our web-based IDE, Codigo Studio.",
+                "In this Quickstart guide, you’ll learn how to start with Código’s Interface Description Language (CIDL) from scratch using our web-based IDE, Código Studio.",
             featureImageUrl: "https://example.com",
             contentUrl: "https://example.com",
             category: "Solana",